 Signs Of Unresolved Trauma

 When someone has experienced trauma, it may not be readily apparent.
 Sometimes, the symptoms the individual is experiencing are incorrectly attributed to something else, which can make it more difficult to get them the help they need.
 Trauma can manifest as both physical and emotional symptoms.
-These include, but are not limited to the following:
+Often, people with trauma aren't aware of where it stems from until they meet with trauma psychologists who can help them unpack events from their past.
+It's only once someone is aware of what their traumatic incident is that they can begin to heal.

 Beyond these symptoms, individuals with trauma may feel like they can’t seem to let go of situations from the past.
 They might find themselves attracted to the same types of people who previously hurt them or notice that a lot of their conversations center around people, places, or things from their past.
 There may also be certain triggers that cause them distress, often related to previous experiences.
 Living with trauma can cause people to withdraw from life and loved ones, which is often a subconscious effort to protect themselves from further harm.